 The General Law Bureau of the Illinois Attorney Generalís Office is seeking attorneys with sound judgment and excellent research and writing skills.
-A strong candidate will have a demonstrated interest in and enthusiasm for trial work and will also have 2 or more years of litigation experience, especially federal court civil rights or employment litigation experience and a demonstrated commitment to public service.
+A strong candidate will have a demonstrated interest in and enthusiasm for trial work and will have a commitment to public service.

-Salary: Salaries start at $65,000.
-Candidates must be licensed to practice law by the State of Illinois and have 2 or more years of post-graduation litigation experience.
-New graduates will not be considered.
+Salary: Salaries start at $73,548.
+Candidates must be licensed to practice law by the State of Illinois.

 To ensure full consideration, please send resume and cover letter to: